Home

 7. Patroescu, M., Chincea, I., Pascovici, N., Ioja, C., Mataca, S., Popa, M.E., Florescu, V., Valceanu, C., Odorescu, I., Popescu, V., Dumitrascu, D., Rozylowicz, L., Necsuliu, R. and Sbarcea, 2004.
 Planul de management al Parcului Natural Portile de Fier in perspectiva dezvoltarii durabile.
 Drobeta, 14: 64-92.

-XII.
+XVI.
 Popular papers

 More than 10 papers in popular science magazines, such as “Muntii Carpati” and “Geomemoria”, on paleobotanical, paleozoological, geological, and scuba diving topics.

-XIII.
+XVII.
 Media

-XIV.
+XVIII.
 Documentary movie

-1. Dragastan, O. and Popa, M.E., "Palaeobotany", a documentary film for the Romanian Television, 3 episodes broadcasted in 1996 and 1997.
+1. Dragastan, O. and Popa, M.E., Palaeobotany, a documentary film for the Romanian Television, 3 episodes broadcasted in 1996 and 1997.

-XV.
+XIX.
 Published abstracts

 1. Dragastan, O. and Popa, M.E., 1992, Early Jurassic floras of Southern Carpathians: a synthetic phytostratigraphic point of view, Alcapa Conference, Graz.